Rehabilitation plans and other environmental aspects of work plans

 4. Other environmental aspects of work plans

-Schedule 14 of the Mineral Resources (Sustainable Development) (Mineral Industries) Regulations 2013 set out the requirements for an exploration work plan for a licence.
+Regulation 41 of the Mineral Resources (Sustainable Development) (Mineral Industries) Regulations 2019 sets out the requirements for an exploration work plan for a licence.

-Schedule 15 of the Mineral Resources (Sustainable Development) (Mineral Industries) Regulations 2013 set out the requirements for a mining work plan for mining or prospecting licences over 5 hectares include proposals for disposal of tailings, mine waters, drainage, erosion control, suppression of noise and dust, and environmental monitoring.
+Regulation 42 of the Mineral Resources (Sustainable Development) (Mineral Industries) Regulations 2019 sets out the requirements for a mining work plan for a licence.

 Potential environmental concerns should be identified at an early stage and design feature to minimise impacts incorporated in the risk management plan of the work plan.

 In some cases, background monitoring and specialist environmental studies will be required to ascertain impacts and appropriate control measures.
 For substantial operations, preliminary work might include flora and fauna, acoustic, surface water, groundwater and traffic movement studies.